mkobuolys/flutter-design-patterns/assets/markdown/strategy.md

 ### PackageSize

-A special kind of class - _enumeration_ - to define different package size of the order item .
+A special kind of class - _enumeration_ - to define different package size of the order item.

 ```
 enum PackageSize {